Tufts Children's Hospital: History

 Floating Hospital for Children began as a hospital ship sailing the Boston Harbor for the first time in 1894.
-The hospital was founded by Rufus Tobey, a Congregationalist minister.
+The hospital was founded by Rufus Tobey, a Congregationalist minister; and The Rev. Edward Everett Hale, a minister and social activist.
+Boston's Lend A Hand Society, founded by Hale, assisted with fundraising and administrative support.
 For a time, the boat was also used for parties on Boston harbor, with the leisure cruise ending at midnight and hospital services opening at 8am.
 Heralded as a major innovation in pediatric medicine, the mission of the hospital ship was to take ill urban children out onto the harbor to experience the healing qualities of fresh sea air and sunshine.

 By the end of the first summer, 1,100 children were treated.
 For 33 years, Floating Hospital for Children was located on two successive vessels helping children and educating mothers about dysentery and other important health issues.
 Furthermore, two major advancements made on board were the development of a human milk bank to supply breast milk to sick infants, and the creation of the first effective synthetic milk product for infants (infant formula), still sold worldwide today as Similac.
 The Floating Hospital claims to be the first with air conditioning in 1906, though the Royal Victoria Hospital, Belfast claims to be the world's first air-conditioned public building.

 In 1927 the Floating Hospital ship was destroyed by fire, and an on-shore facility was created for research and some clinical specialties.
 It also began an affiliation with Tufts University School of Medicine and Tufts Medical Center's predecessor, the Boston Dispensary.
 Floating Hospital for Children officially merged with Tufts Medical Center in 1965, but retained its name until it became Tufts Children's Hospital in 2020.